IHG One Rewards Traveler Credit Card review

 If you regularly stay at IHG hotels, you’ll likely want one of these cards.
 Which one you choose depends on the level of benefits you want.

-The IHG One Rewards Traveler Card is an entry-level card that doesn't charge an annual fee, but you'll pay AnnualFees a year for the CardName.
-For that fee, you'll get access to rewards that exceed what comes with the Traveler Card.
+The card_name is an entry-level card that doesn’t charge an annual fee, but you’ll pay AnnualFees a year for the CardName.
+For that fee, you’ll get access to rewards that exceed what comes with the Traveler Card.

-Other added benefits with the Premier Card include automatic Platinum Elite Status, an anniversary night, a $100 credit every four years for Global Entry, TSA PreCheck or Nexus application fees and more.
+Other added benefits with the Premier Card include automatic Platinum Elite Status, an anniversary night, a $120 credit every four years for Global Entry, TSA PreCheck or Nexus application fee reimbursement, and more.

-You won't pay foreign transaction fees with either card, and their redemption options are the same.
-That means if you're deciding between the two cards, the main consideration will be whether you think the added benefits of the IHG One Rewards Premier Card are worth the AnnualFees annual fee.
+You won’t pay foreign transaction fees with either card, and their redemption options are the same.
+That means if you’re deciding between the two cards, the main consideration will be whether you think the added benefits of the card_name are worth the AnnualFees annual fee.

 discontinued

-Sapphire Preferred® cardholders earn 60,000 points when spending $4,000 within three months of opening their account.
-Those points are worth $750 in travel through Chase Travel℠.
+CardName cardholders earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Points can also be transferred to a number of airline and hotel partners, including to IHG One Rewards.

 Yes, with no annual fee and no foreign transaction fees, it’s hard not to like the CardName if you’re loyal to the IHG brand.
 While it may not offer much benefit to someone who never stays at IHG properties, it really is a solid choice for someone who prefers IHG stays.